 Armenia has been dogged by an economic slowdown in recent years, triggered in part by a recession in Russia, its neighbor and main trading partner.
 Since 2008, in part due also to the global economic crisis, foreign direct investments in the country

-Armenia became a member and shareholder of IFC in 1995.
-IFC began providing advisory services in Armenia in 1999 and investing in the country in 2000.
-As of June 30, 2016, IFC’s long-term investment commitments have totaled $340 million*, including nearly $23 million mobilized from other lenders, financing 47 projects across a range of sectors, including financial markets, manufacturing, agribusiness, services, hydropower, and mining.
-In addition, IFC has supported trade transactions more than $130 million** through its trade finance program.
-IFC has also implemented a number of advisory projects to encourage private sector development.
+Armenia became an IFC member in 1995.
+Since then, IFC’s long-term investment commitments have totaled $480 million, including nearly $118 million mobilized from other lenders.
+That has financed 49 projects across a range of sectors, including financial markets, manufacturing, agribusiness, services, and mining.
+IFC has also supported trade transactions worth more than $130 million through its trade finance program, and implemented advisory projects focused on private sector development.

 IFC Strategy in Armenia